5 Causes of Painless Bright Red Blood in Stool & When to Worry.

 Diverticulae are sac-like projections arising from weak areas of the colon.
 The most common site of diverticula is the sigmoid colon (the last part of the colon just before the rectum).

 Diverticular disease is very common, and its incidence increases with age.
-For example, more than 60% of people above 60 have colon diverticula.
+For example, over 60% of people above 60 have colon diverticula.

 About 5 to 10% of people with diverticular disease may experience bright red blood in the stool with no pain.